 Track what channels provide the most leads to help determine where to focus; many smaller businesses and organizations just don’t have the time to be everywhere, so focus your resources where they get the most impact.
 Just because one platform is popular doesn’t mean it’s the best for you, so tracking your origination rate will tell you what channels and platforms work for your brand.

 These are just a few metrics that work for these examples, but there are infinite ways to measure your effectiveness.
 The most important thing to remember is that your metrics should align with both the methods and tactics you’re using, and the end result you’re seeking, be that brand awareness, lead generation, or engagement.

 Feel free to share and tag us on your favorite social media channels and let us know what metrics are working well for you and your methods!

 Michael Habiger is a marketing nerd and quality content enthusiast, with 6 years of professional experience.
-Currently he works as content marketing specialist at FollowUpFred.
+Currently, he works as a content marketing specialist at FollowUpFred.